 A Free Compare and Contrast Printable

 No matter how often you teach comparing and contrasting to your 3rd, 4th, and 5th grade students, they can always benefit from more practice.
 And a freebie to help you do this never hurts.
-Being able to identify similarities and differences is one of Marzano’s 9 high-yield instructional strategies.
-So of course, we want to give our students as much …
+And a freebie that lets your upper elementary students practice comparing two texts on the same topic is even better!
+Identifying similarities and differences is one …

 A Free Fraction Activity for Valentine’s Day